 Difficulty and Learning Curve

-An average espresso machine has a much higher learning curve compared to a Nespresso machine.
+An average espresso machine has a much higher learning curve than a Nespresso machine.

-The entire process of making traditional espresso takes me about three to four minutes in the morning, with some practice.
+The entire process of making traditional espresso takes me about three to four minutes in the morning with practice

 On the other hand, Nespresso doesn’t have a learning curve.
 The machine warms up in about a minute.
 You insert the pod and press a button.
 The machine pulls a shot.
-You don’t need to dial in a pod.
+That’s it.

-Nespresso machines are also easier to maintain, and many models have built-in containers for used pods.
+Nespresso machines are also easier to maintain, and every model has a built-in container for used pods.

 If you want a challenge and aren’t afraid of putting in the work, then an espresso machine is a good choice.
 But, if you want convenience and don’t want to invest time in learning how to use espresso machines, go for a Nespresso one.